Can your employer enforce a salary cut? The good news is that, as a matter of fact, an employer cannot easily enforce such a measure.

 This is mainly because the general rule is as follows:

-Salary is a so called primary indicator of an employer which can be set against the primary performance of an employee to work.
+Salary is a so-called primary indicator of an employer which can be set against the primary performance of an employee to work.
+As such, salary is regarded as the most important employment condition.
 Furthermore, salary is essential to be able to support oneself.
 In other words, it is obvious that an employee has an substantial interest in unaltered maintenance of his salary.

 Dutch case law